Summary

 The latest Porsche 911 (known as the 992) made its debut at the Los Angeles motor show in November 2018, with the first customer cars arriving in the UK in the second half of 2019.

 This page covers ratings and reviews for the ‘standard’ 911 coupé and cabriolet models.
 This includes the rear-wheel-drive Carrera and Carrera S models and all-wheel-drive Carrera 4 and 4S versions, which are available in coupé, convertible and targa body styles.
-The higher-performance 911 Turbo models has a separate page, as does the 911 GT3 lightweight performance model.
+The higher-performance 911 Turbo models have a separate page, as does the 911 GT3 lightweight performance model.

 The Porsche 911 has received consistently outstanding scores from the UK media sources who have driven the car in its various forms, and is considered a significant improvement on the highly-praised 991 generation.
-There will be many more reviews added to this collection as the full 911 range is rolled out in coming months and years.

 Like earlier generations of 911, the 992 delivers outstanding performance while maintaining an impressive degree of everyday practicality.
 However, prices have been steadily increasing over previous models.